michafdlr/michafdlr/README.md

 ## About Me

 Hello there!
-I'm Michael, a passionate data scientist with a strong background in Mathematics and a strong interest in exploring the world of data.
+I'm Michael, a passionate data scientist and web developer with a strong background in Mathematics and a strong interest in exploring the world of data.
 I hold a Master of Science degree in Mathematics with a focus on Probability Theory and have published research in this field.
 I also completed the intensive Data Science Bootcamp at Le Wagon, where I honed my practical data manipulation and machine learning skills.
+Currently I'm working on web development projects, developing my JavaScipt, GO, html, and React skills.

 ## 🚀 Skills and Expertise